RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

     The status for each database can be either ready for recovery or missing files.
     An indication of missing files in any of the databases can result from:

-    - The recovery path of the nodes not set appropriately
+    - The storage location is not found
     - Cannot read the persistence files, such as: no permission to read the files, missing files, or corrupted files

-    If the the command indicates that there are missing files, make sure that the recovery path is set correctly on all of the nodes in the cluster.
+    If the output shows that there are missing files, make sure that the recovery path is set correctly on all of the nodes in the cluster.
-    If that does not resolve the issues, [contact Redis Labs Support](mailto:support@redislabs.com).
+    If that does not resolve the issues, contact [Redis Labs Support](mailto:support@redislabs.com).

 1. You can either recover the databases all at once or specify the database to recover:

     - To recover all of the databases, run: `rladmin recover all`
     - To recover a single databases, run: `rladmin recover db <database_id|name>`

-    All databases are recovered with the same configuration they had in the old cluster.
+    All databases are recovered with the same data that they had in the old cluster.
     The data is recovered from the persistence files located in the persistent storage drives that you mounted to the nodes.